swiiny/blockmetrics/README.md

 -   [ ] Compare blockchains with a similar amount of transaction/day, etc (secondary)
 -   [ ] Add accessibility
 -   [ ] Add comparison data with real life data
+-   [ ] Add DeFi Lama logo in the powered by section

 ### Integrated Blockchains